pratyay2510/Computational-Bio/data/Readme.md

-This direcotry contains the sequences for testing the MSA code
+This directory contains the sequences for testing the MSA code